STIXProject/stixproject.github.io/idioms/features/relationships/index.md

   </div>
 </div>

-In the example above, a referenced is created by setting the `idref` of the relationship TTP to the `id` of the TTP itself.
-Note that while the TTP definition requires the `xsi:type`, the relationship TTP does not because it only uses the `id` field.
+In the example above, a reference is created by setting the `idref` of the relationship TTP to the `id` of the TTP related itself.
+Note that while the TTP definition requires the `xsi:type`, the TTP reference does not because it only uses the `idref` field.
 It could also have added a `timestamp` set to exactly "2014-03-31T00:00:00.000000Z" to indicate that the relationship applies to that specific version of the TTP.

 Assuming that you're using a full relationship structure, you can also choose to embed the related component: